 - Do not expose your healing skin to direct shower spray, skin creams, ointments, or lotions other than what you have been instructed to use for at least 3 days following your procedure.

-- If you are planning chemical exfoliation, or other medical procedure, please inform your physician of your cosmetic tattoo.
+- If you are planning chemical exfoliation or other medical procedures, please inform your physician of your cosmetic tattoo.

 - If you donate blood, Red Cross and Community Blood Center policy in MO allows you to donate after permanent cosmetic tattooing in a licensed/regulated clinic which we are.

 APPROXIMATE HEALING SCHEDULE